eltociear/xgen-timeseries/docs/source/community.md

 XGenTS is a community-driven open source project committed to host an open, inclusive and positive community.
 Read the
 [XGenTS Code of Conduct](https://github.com/XGenTS-devs/XGenTS/blob/main/CODE_OF_CONDUCT.md) for guidance on how to interact with each other and make the community thrive.

-Our main goal is to provide backend-agnostic tools for diagnostics and visualizations of Bayesian inference.
+[Contact us](https://forms.gle/1XNddvv2YxCCZuGE6)

 We do this by: